 Good Tools: You and your willpower; there's no app for this.

-3) Finance your emergency fund
+3) Fund your emergency fund

 We can't stress this enough — your emergency fund is vital.
 It comes up in nearly every article we write (we even have a "tag” for all our posts with the topic of emergency funds).
 If your car stopped running and you needed a new engine, would you be able to fund that?
 If you were out of work for a couple of months, would you be able to make it?
 This is when your emergency fund kicks into high gear.
 It’s for those moments that you never saw coming.